This was supposed to be a soliloquy

 That’s how you get your sons knighted at Le Puy.

-by the editors de Born becomes a monk
+by the editors de Born becomes a monk,

 With great leaf-turning-over verse

-his song absolves him of past indiscretions
+he absolves himself of past indiscretions

-in the Tony Award-winning Spamalot
+from the Tony Award-winning Spamalot.

-a song that knows we’ve heard it all before
+A song that knows we’ve heard it all before.

-that’s the trouble, it just goes on and on.
+That’s the trouble, it just goes on and on.

-The only thing you can do is have fun with it
+The only thing you can do is have fun with it—

 like the scene where Arthur fights the Black Knight.